LeMimit/foxy-changelog/README.md

 ## Version management

-`foxy-changelog` is providing support to automatically generate the version of your project according to commit history.
+`foxy-changelog` is providing support to automatically generate the version of your python project according their commit history.

 The management is based on [setuptools_scm](https://github.com/pypa/setuptools_scm) and [conventional commit](https://www.conventionalcommits.org/en/v1.0.0/).